fraca7/ptk/README.rst

 API documentation
 -----------------

-The full documentation is hosted `here <http://ptk.readthedocs.io/en/release-1.3.2/>`_.
+The full documentation is hosted `here <http://ptk.readthedocs.io/en/release-1.3.5/>`_.

 Changelog
 ---------

+Version 1.3.6:

+- Drop support for Python 2.

+Version 1.3.5:

+- Update copyright notices
+- Fix some packaging issues

+Version 1.3.4:

+- Added SkipToken for consumers

+Version 1.3.3:

+- Fix a number of problems when working with bytes in Python 3
+- One couldn't mix asynchronous and synchronous parsers in the same program

 Version 1.3.2: